oddmayo/Obsidian-Vaults/University of Milan/Advanced Microeconomics/Micro3  - TP Evidence.md

-Study whether consumers behave in a time consistent fashion Analysis of consumer contract choices from a menu *Choice*: montlhy, annual or pay-per-visit
+Study whether consumers behave in a time consistent fashion Analysis of consumer contract choices from a menu *Choice*: monthly, annual or pay-per-visit

-**Rational prediction**: they choose the utility-mazimizing contract
+**Rational prediction**: they choose the utility-maximizing contract

 ### D & M Model
 - Effort costs could either be high or low ($c=c_H$ or $c=c_L$)